Those Challenging Skin Symptoms

-While atopic dermatitis (AD) can impact more than just the skin, skin symptoms are some of the most difficult aspects of the condition to manage.
+While atopic dermatitis (eczema) can impact more than just the skin, skin symptoms are some of the most difficult aspects of the condition to manage.
 A look at some of the most frequently discussed skin symptoms amongst our community members.

 The medical terms for itchiness is pruritus and is defined as an “unpleasant sensation that elicits the urge to scratch.”
-With atopic dermatitis (AD) both the symptom of itching and the scratching it provokes, significantly contribute to the burden of AD.
+With atopic dermatitis both the symptom of itching and the scratching it provokes, significantly contribute to the burden of atopic dermatitis.
 The “itch-scratch cycle” (the skin feels itchy, which then leads to scratching, which then causes the skin to feel even itchier) perpetuates the disease and can feel endless for some and can impact many aspects of life.

 Painful, tender and/or inflamed skin

 Atopic dermatitis can cause areas of reddened, swollen and sometimes painful skin.
 Inflamed and tender skin may increase if someone scratches the area continuously.

 Dry scaling skin or thickened skin

 Chronic atopic dermatitis can cause patches of thickened skin, this thickened skin is also called lichenified skin.
 Lichenified skin may be darker or lighter than surrounding, unaffected skin.
 Skin that becomes lichenified, itches all the time.

 Atopic dermatitis also causes damage to the skin barrier, which allows more water to be lost through the skin.
 This excess water loss can lead to dry skin (or xerosis).
 Xerosis is the medical term for dry skin.
 Xerosis from atopic dermatitis may appear dry, rough, flaky, scaly, or with cracks in the skin.
 In people with darker skin, xerosis may appear as ashy skin.